jdyeakel/jdyeakel.github.io/teaching/ecology/section4.md

 ### The effect of variation
 As implied above, there is not really evolution because we have not supplied the populations variability.
 Variability in this model comes in two forms: a) the trait variability that we initiate the population with, and b) the variability of offspring away from the parent's trait values.
 In both cases, the variability provided is very low.
+Oh hey...
+I seem to recall *variation in traits* being one of the 3 ingredients for evolution by natural selection to operate!
+Coincidence?
+Unlikely.

 Let's explore how increasing trait variability influences the evolutionary process. ***Remember*** we have incorporated the assumption that *higher values of the trait $$ x $$ provides a slight reproductive advantage*.
 In other words, individuals with larger $$ x $$ values have slightly more offspring than individuals with low values of $$ x $$.